juhoinkinen/Annif-wiki/Achieving-good-results.md

 Note that sometimes the `tfidf` backend will give very bad suggestions.
 Don't give up hope yet, as it is possible that it is making systematic errors that can be corrected by a smart ensemble.
 I've had a `tfidf` algorithm give an F1 score of 0.02, which increased to around 0.60 when wrapped in a PAV ensemble, and even more when combined with other backends.

-The second most important backend is `maui`.
-Unfortunately setting it up takes a little bit of work, as it is a separate Java application that needs to run in a servlet container.
-But it is important to get it working because its lexical approach complements the statistical approaches used in other backends very well.
+The second most important backend is probably `mllm`.
+Its lexical approach complements the statistical approaches used in other backends very well.
+(Previously Maui was used for this but MLLM is better)

 After getting these two to work you can move on to the ensembles, or try to get some of the other backends working. `omikuji` is highly recommended, as it tends to give excellent results with minimal (default) configuration. `fasttext` is another alternative to try, but a problem with fastText is that it has a lot of (hyper)parameters that need to be set just right to get good results.